 When a question about editorial matter on any of our Web sites is brought to our attention, we will investigate those concerns and correct any errors of fact.
+We do not "unpublished" or "take down" factually correct stories, audios or videos.

 We try to keep our opinions out of our news stories.
 If you think we've fallen short, please let us know.